 We have been told repeatedly that this principle is one of profound significance and that until now it has not been accepted by all parties.
-If major step in helping to create a climate of trust for all-party
+If all parties do so now, it would be for the first time, and it would be a major step in helping to create a climate of trust for all-party negotiations.